 - Check the Tires/Track: Depending on your setup, be sure to either check the tire pressure or adjust track tension as necessary.
 Skipping this step puts strain on these components, which can be expensive to replace when damaged.

 - Check Safety Controls: Step into the cab and inspect the seat belt, panel display, backup alerts and horn.
-This helps keep you and the people around safe on the job.
+This helps keep you and the people around you safe on the job.

 - Check the Engine: Take a walk behind the machine and open the tailgate.
 Remove any debris and check to see that all components, such as the air filter and cooling system, are in good shape.

 - Check fluid levels: Engine oil, hydraulic oil and coolant levels should all be inspected.
-Making sure that all fluid levels are full helps keep your skid-steer from suffering from accelerated wear or heat damage.
+Making sure that all fluid levels are full helps keep your skid steer from suffering from accelerated wear or heat damage.
 For a full list of top-quality fluids for your skid steer, take a look at what AMSOIL has to offer here.

 Be sure to acquaint yourself with your operator’s manual for a complete maintenance schedule.
-Have any other maintenance tips?
-Let us know in the comments below.